melspectrum007/sigsep-mus-2018/submission-template/ABC1/description.md

 ## References

 - A. List, Of.
-Authors, Proceedings of Lorem Ipsum, 2016
+Authors, Proceedings of LVA/ICA, 2018
 - A. List, Of.
-Authors, Proceedings of Lorem Ipsum, 2016
+Authors, Proceedings of Lorem Ipsum, 2017